 The risks of anaesthesia and surgery are lower for those who are undergoing minor surgery, and who are young, fit, active and well.

-For more information, please ask for a copy of the leaflet "You and Your Anaesthetic" (PIF 344).
+You will be given an opportunity to discuss anaesthetic options and risks with your anaesthetist before your surgery.
+For more information, please ask for a copy of the leaflet "You and Your Anaesthetic" (PIF 344)